Funding Opportunities for 2014

 To learn more about our energy efficiency grant opportunities and how to apply online, please use the links below to access guidelines and criteria for each funding opportunity.

-Eligible applicants designing LEED buildings at the Silver, Gold or Platinum levels of certification can apply for design/commissioning and capital systems funding in a single application as part of the Foundation's High Performance Green Buildings Program.
-Please review this program section as energy performance requirements have changed for 2013.
+Eligible applicants designing LEED buildings at the Silver, Gold or Platinum levels of certification can continue to apply for design/commissioning and capital systems funding in a single application as part of the Foundation's High Performance Green Buildings Program.
+Please review this program as requirements and incentives available for renewable energy systems have changed for 2014.